 If you don't get a letter but believe you qualify, you should write to the Warm Home Discount team at:

 How much will I get?

-However, this scheme is now closed and those qualifying for a rebate in winter 2012/2013 will receive £130.
+Those qualifying for a rebate in the 2014/2015 winter will receive £140.

 How else can I reduce my energy bills?